Tuesday, July 31, 2018

 🌭 July 18th is National Hot Dog Day, so let's begin with a recipe that is literally a hot mess, the L.A.
 Street Dog.
 The wiener is bacon-wrapped and topped with mayo, ketchup, mustard, and a grilled fajita mix of bell pepper, onion, and finally a spicy jalapeno.
 Whew, that's a mouthful.
 Check it out below.
 And click on any restaurant name or recipe name to see the original blogpost with all the yummy photos and tasty prose.

 The premier tube steak purveyor in town may be Fab's Hot Dogs.
-Chef owner Joe Fabrocini has brought virtually all of America to the San Fernando Valley, offering a menu of beautifully crafted dogs from every region worth its mustard.
-The selection of hot dogs are head spinning, but go ahead and dive into my video, where I show you a few favorites.
+Chef-owner Joe Fabrocini has brought virtually all of America to the San Fernando Valley, offering a menu of beautifully crafted dogs from every region worth its mustard.
+The selection of hot dogs is head-spinning, but go ahead and dive into my video, where I show you a few favorites.

 Pink's